Analysis scope configuration

 - name: accounts

-type: code_components
+type: code_component

 The following example adds a component called “accounts” to the architecture view.
 Refer to the Architecture Quality documentation for an overview of all supported sytem element types.
+This same option can also be used to manually add architecture observations that are then visualized in Sigrid.

 Grouping and annotating components in Architecture Quality